angelocarly/xyzEngine/README.md

 # xyzEngine
 This is a small game engine I made during my first year in college.

 I originally lost my source code, the code you see here is recovered using JD-GUI.
-During this recovery some framebuffer code didn't get recovered as intended, breaking shadows.
+During this recovery some framebuffer code didn't get recovered as intended, breaking the feature to display shadows, but also removing all the documentation and formatting.